goauthentik/authentik/website/docs/user-group/user/user_basic_operations.md

 To view details about a specific user:

-1. In the list of all users, click on the name of the user you want to check:
+1. In the list of all users, click on the name of the user you want to check.

     This takes you to the **Overview** tab, with basic information about the user, and also quick access to perform basic actions to the user.